 100 Southwark St

-We are committed to cooperate with the different national EEA Data Protection Authorities (“DPAs”) and to comply with their dispute resolution procedures in cases of complaints.
+We are committed to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship and to comply with their dispute resolution procedures in cases of complaints.
 We are also committed to complying with any regulations or guidelines that DPAs may issue from time to time in accordance with EEA and Member State data protection legislation.
 We undertake to register and/or keep our registration updated as a data controller and/or processor in all jurisdictions where we maintain entities in the EEA.

 Please note that in order for you to assert these rights, we may need to verify your identity to confirm your right to access your personal information.
 This is a security measure to ensure that personal information is not disclosed to any person who has no right to receive it.
 In order to verify your identity, we may need to gather more personal information from you than we currently have.

 We are also subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.